Happykiller/lilith_front/README.md

 # Lilith Planning Poker Front

-Back Planning Poker is a project that leverages TypeScript, NestJS, and GraphQL subscriptions to facilitate efficient back-end planning sessions using the popular Planning Poker technique.
+Back Planning Poker is a project that leverages TypeScript, NestJS, and GraphQL subscriptions to facilitate efficient back-end planning games using the popular Planning Poker technique.
 This project aims to streamline the estimation process for development tasks, ensuring better accuracy and collaboration among team members.

 ## Features

-- **Real-time Collaboration**: Utilize GraphQL subscriptions to enable real-time collaboration during planning sessions, allowing team members to instantly see and discuss estimations.
+- **Real-time Collaboration**: Utilize GraphQL subscriptions to enable real-time collaboration during planning games, allowing team members to instantly see and discuss estimations.

 - **Scalable Architecture**: Built on NestJS, a powerful and extensible Node.js framework, the project provides a scalable and modular architecture for easy maintenance and future enhancements.